 The Engineering Division has chosen 10.0% as the long-term goal for arterial streets, 20.0% for collector streets, and 30.0% for local streets.
 Streets with a pavement rating less than or equal to 5 represent a significant liability for the City of Madison because there is a high cost associated with bringing them back to an acceptable level.
 A trend toward higher percentages will place a significant burden on future capital budgets.
 Because of the high mileage of streets maintained by the City, dramatic changes are not likely, but a trend toward lower percentages is desirable and obtainable over time.
-A goal of 30.0% in 2015 is set for local streets, a goal of 20.0% in 2015 is set for collector streets, and a goal of 15.0% is set for 2017 for arterial streets.
-The present emphasis is on improving the condition of our arterial streets.
+A goal of 30.0% in 2016 is set for local streets, a goal of 20.0% in 2016 is set for collector streets, and a goal of 15.0% is set for 2017 for arterial streets.

-BUDGET HIGHLIGHT: The 2015 Executive Capital Budget provides funding to maintain high volume arterial streets.
-As of the end of the year 2014, 16.5% of the arterial street miles are not up to the standard we set as a City, which is a pavement assessment rating (PASER) of above five on a ten-point scale.
+BUDGET HIGHLIGHT: The 2016 Executive Capital Budget provides funding to maintain high volume arterial streets.
+As of the end of the year 2015, 18.4% of the arterial street miles are not up to the standard we set as a City, which is a pavement assessment rating (PASER) of above five on a ten-point scale.
 The goal is to improve our arterial streets to meet our goal of 15%.